 5. Craft a professional cover letter

 A professional cover letter allows you to explain the information on your resume in greater detail.
-It should be one page long and convey what makes you the best fit for the role.
+It is required to be one page long and convey what makes you the best fit for the role.
 List the date and your contact information at the top.
 This includes your name, location, phone number and email address.
 Greet the hiring manager with a professional salutation that includes their first and last name.
-If you can't find their name, you can write 'Dear Hiring Manager'.
+If you can not find their name, you can write 'Dear Hiring Manager'.

-Your opening paragraph should catch the hiring manager's attention as you introduce yourself and explain why you're applying for this role.
+Your opening paragraph is required to catch the hiring manager's attention as you introduce yourself and explain why you are applying for this role.
 Use your research on the company to describe what you enjoy most about the company and how this role aligns effectively with your career goals.
 The middle paragraphs can explain your previous skills, qualifications and experience.
 Connect them with the responsibilities of the current role to sell yourself as the best candidate for this job.

 Use examples to highlight and detail the information listed in your resume.
 In the closing paragraph, thank the hiring manager for their time and considering you for the role.
 You may also use this section to sum up your skills and qualifications and express your enthusiasm for continuing with the next stages of the hiring process.
 Use a professional closing phrase such as 'Yours sincerely' before your signature, and include keywords naturally throughout the cover letter, similar to your resume.